cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 initial confusion.

-While RDF is a theoretical construct, a means of expressing this consruct is necessary.
+While RDF is a theoretical construct, a means of expressing this construct is necessary.
 For this, several file formats (also known as "serializations") which conform to the framework were created.
 Among the most common are:
 [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/),